 - Schwannomas only within a radiation treatment field

 Q85.01 – Neurofibromatosis, type 1

 Q85.02 – Neurofibromatosis, type 2

-- Watson syndrome (a subset of neurofibromatosis associated with pulmonic stenosis)
+- Watson syndrome – A subset of NF associated with pulmonic stenosis.

-- McCune-Albright syndrome – Premature puberty, bony abnormalities, and a few large café au lait macules with an irregular outline.
+- McCune-Albright syndrome – Premature puberty, bony abnormalities, and larger café au lait macules (solitary to a few) with an irregular "coast of Maine" outline.
 In NF1, the outline of the café au lait macule is smooth.